MohamedBakoush/WatchVideoByLink/CONTRIBUTING.md

 # Contributing to WatchVideoByLink
 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:
+- Reporting an issue
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

 If you have a suggestion that would make WatchVideoByLink better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project